RTopdar/React_Task_Manager/README.md

 This application is hosted using Firebase.
 To host the application, run the following commands

--To convert the code to Javascript syntax and make production-ready
+To convert the code to Javascript syntax and make production-ready
 ```bash
   npm run buid
 ```